INGESTRE & TIXALL

 IV.
 Contributions can be made to a disaster appeal funds launched by civic heads, i.e. mayors and chairman of county or district councils.

-V. *The financial limit is now £6.44 per head of adult population, ie. the number of local government electors on March 1st: Ingestre 151 + Tixall 193 = £972.44 + £1242.92 = £2215.36*
+V. *The financial limit is now £8.12/elector, ie. the number of local government electors on March 1st: 2019 Ingestre 157 + Tixall 192 = £1274.84 + £1559.04 = £2833.88*

 *Expenditure under Section 137 must be specifically noted in the minutes and accounts.

-The official audit by the District Auditor is carried out annually.
 The accounts must show written requests and bills for any money paid out, so that they know we are paying for specific items and not just giving free handouts of public money.
-Any orders made out to individual Councillors or their businesses, will not be reimbursed.
+In order to get an additional bank statement at the end of the financial year without paying the £1 fee, the Parish Clerk now has access to view the account online, but not to make any financial transactions.

 The Clerk has been authorised to make personal VISA payments for items purchased via the Internet, and then be recompensed with a single specific cheque and evidence for VAT payment.